-The approach to generating loan data templates builds on (i) the data templates we have encountered that are used by investment banks when arranging risk transfer transactions, (ii) data templates employed by central banks to collect collateral data from banks.
-The latter is relevant because these templates adopt, in effect, a loan investor point of view, and (iii) data templates to report securitisation transactions to central repositories as required by regulators to increase transparency for investors.
+The approach to generating loan data templates builds on (i) the data templates we have encountered that are used by investment banks when arranging risk transfer transactions, (ii) data templates employed by central banks to collect collateral data from banks, and (iii) data templates to report securitisation transactions to central repositories as required by regulators to increase transparency for investors.
+The central bank data templates (ii) are relevant because they adopt, in effect, a loan investor point of view.

-The approach we implement is also influenced by the methodologies that risk agencies employ in assessing specific asset classes.
+The approach we implement is also influenced by the methodologies that rating agencies employ in assessing specific asset classes.
 These methodologies identify key data that rating agencies require of lenders and securitisation issuers when analysing risk for investors in structured products.
 Finally, it was important to take account of the loan types offered by MDBs to reflect appropriately the specific nature of MDB lending and to propose data templates that would satisfy most investors while remaining close to the data that the MDBs already possibly collect or could set out to progressively collect in the future.